burhan2001/Belong-Coding-Challenge/README.md

 - Put it in a web browser.
 - You should be able to see the 'belong-test.html' as webpage.

 ## Terminal access to the server
-- Because the webserver is placed in a private subnet, direct ssh access not possible to it.
+Because the webserver is placed in a private subnet, direct ssh access not is possible to it.
-- A Bastion server has been created in public subnet via which ssh access can be made to to the webserver.
+A Bastion server has been created in public subnet via which ssh access can be made to to the webserver.

-- **Follow these steps:**
+**Follow these steps:**
 - In the Stack outputs check the **Value** of **Key** "KeyPairID"
 - Go to **AWS Systems Manager** -> **Parameter Store**
 - Find the parameter with above KeyPairID and click on it.